 This post contains compensated links.

-The Whangie Hike Stats
+The Whangie Hill Walk Stats

 Our 3 & 5 year old kids did this entire hike themselves, with very little difficulty.
 We encountered many families on the trail and all the other kids were doing the hike themselves as well.